The Perfect Everest Base Camp Packing List [2022]

 A hydration bladder to one of the most important items to include on your Everest Base Camp packing list

-You’ll have 2 liters of water in your hydration pack, but you will need another 2 liters in bottles which you’ll keep in your day pack.
+But you will need another 2 liters in bottles, which you’ll keep in your day pack.

-I recommend going for two x 1-liter water bottles for Everest Base Camp instead of one x bigger 2-liter bottle.
+I recommend buying two of these 1-liter water bottles for Everest Base Camp.

-In the evenings, these water bottles can double up as a hot water bottle, so they need to be good quality and able to withstand being filled daily with boiling water.
+In the evenings, these water bottles can double up as hot water bottles, so they need to be good quality and able to withstand being filled daily with boiling water.

-You need a good quality, down sleeping bag to keep you warm in the tea houses as there’s no insulation and the rooms are freezing!
-Tea houses do have blankets on the beds but they’re not going to keep you warm.
+You need a good quality sleeping bag to keep you warm in the tea houses as there’s no insulation and the rooms are freezing!

-If you’re trekking with an operator, confirm whether they provide you with an Everest Base Camp sleeping bag and ensure you’re happy with the warmth rating, which should be at least -10.
+If you’re trekking with a tour company, they should give you a sleeping bag.
+But confirm this and ensure you’re happy with the warmth rating, which should be at least -10.

 I knew that I would get freezing cold, so I requested a -20 sleeping bag.
 And while everyone thought it was a bit extreme, I was warm and comfy every night.